Community Curated • Updated 03, 2019

-As we said in the previous question, if the ingredients are organic and the nipple cream formula is consisted mostly of natural ingredients, then it can be considered safe for babies.
-When using a nipple cream shortly before you breastfeed, you should also be mindful of the scent the cream contains and check with your baby if it likes it or not.
+As we said in the previous answer, if the ingredients are organic and the nipple cream formula consists mostly of natural ingredients, then it can be considered safe for babies.
+When using a nipple cream shortly before you breastfeed, you should also be mindful of the scent the cream contains and check with your baby if he or she likes it or not.
 Some babies are more sensitive to certain types of scents, and sometimes it can interfere with their desire for feeding.

-If your nipple cream contains ingredients that are synthetic, or you just want to be extra-sure that your baby doesn’t ingest anything you don’t want them to, then you can remove the nipple cream before breastfeeding.
+If your nipple cream contains synthetic ingredients, or you just want to be extra sure that your baby doesn’t ingest anything you don’t want them to, then you can remove the nipple cream before breastfeeding.

-But, to save yourself from additional hassle, it’s a good idea to search for natural and organic-based nipple creams, and make sure you’re always on the safe side when it comes to you and your baby.
+But, to avoid the hassle, it’s a good idea to search for natural and organic-based nipple creams, and make sure you’re always on the safe side when it comes to you and your baby.

-Many nipple creams and ointments contain lanolin because it’s considered one of the best emollients for the skin, and it’s also natural (although there is some controversy in some types of lanolin extraction - for more, check out our article on nipple creams.
+Many nipple creams and ointments contain lanolin because it’s considered one of the best emollients which are also natural, although there is some controversy in some types of lanolin extraction - for more, check out our article on nipple creams.

-Lanolin is considered safe to use during the breastfeeding months, and it is generally safe to breastfeed with after you’ve applied lanolin to your cracked and sore nipples.
+Lanolin is considered safe to use during the breastfeeding months, and it’s generally safe to breastfeed after you’ve applied lanolin to your cracked and sore nipples.

-When using lanolin or lanolin-based cream, make sure to search for one that has a 100% natural or organic declaration on it.
+When using lanolin or lanolin-based creams, make sure to search for one that has a 100% natural or organic declaration on it.

 As we saw above, cracked and sore nipples are a common thing amid new and nursing mothers.
 Most of the time it’s nothing to worry about and with a proper latching technique and a proper nipple cream, it will go away on its own in no time.
 Just make sure to always use clean hands when applying the nipple cream, so you can be extra-sure no unwanted bacteria will end up on an already irritated spot.

-We hope that with this guide we’ve satisfied what you might think a product should contain, or maybe gave you some new insight into it, so next time you know exactly what you want to search for and purchase.
-Make sure to check out all our other guides as well for the best baby and mommy products currently on the market!
+We hope that with this guide we’ve answered your questions on what a good and safe nipple cream product should contain, or maybe gave you some new insight into it, so next time you know exactly what to search for and purchase.
+In the meantime, make sure to check out all our other guides for the best baby and mommy products currently on the market!